Orleans, Massachusetts: History

 The Jonathan Young Windmill in Orleans, Massachusetts.

+Attacks in wartime

+Orleans is on an exposed portion of the coast and has been a target in wartime.
+In 1814, its residents repelled an invasion of British marines from HMS Newcastle during the War of 1812.
+Orleans was shelled by a German submarine in July 1918, during World War I. Nauset Beach was the only United States site hit by foreign munitions during that war; the shells were apparently aimed at barges close off shore.
+This was the first time that a foreign nation had fired artillery on United States soil since the Siege of Fort Texas in 1848.

 Geography

 According to the United States Census Bureau, the town has a total area of 58.7 sqkm, of which 36.6 sqkm is land and 22.0 sqkm, or 37.59%, is water.
 Orleans is bordered by Eastham to the north, the Atlantic Ocean to the east, Pleasant Bay and the town of Chatham to the south, Harwich to the southwest, Brewster to the west, and Cape Cod Bay to the northwest.

 Orleans is 27 mi south of Provincetown, 22 mi east of Barnstable, 36 mi east of the Sagamore Bridge, and 90 mi southeast of Boston.
 Orleans is located on the inner "elbow" section of Cape Cod.
 Bogs and ponds dot the western part of town, while there are many inlets, islands and harbors along the eastern coast of the town, including Town Cove, Nauset Harbor, Pleasant Bay, and Little Pleasant Bay.
 Rock Harbor, bounded by and shared with the town of Eastham, is located in the "crease" of the inner elbow and provides boating access to Cape Cod Bay.
 Cape Cod National Seashore lies along the coast as well.